-Ask these 5 questions of an idea, issue, or concept?
+Research shows that asking these 5 "DSRP" questions of an idea, issue, or concept increases systems thinking

-What am I choosing to see and not see?
+What things am I choosing to see and not see?

 How are these things organized into part-whole groups?